osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 ### Configuring authentication

-For information on how to configure authentication for your GridFTP installation, please refer to the [configuring authentication section of the GridFTP guide](InstallOSGGridFTP#ConfiguringAuthentication).
+For information on how to configure authentication for your GridFTP installation, please refer to the [configuring authentication section of the GridFTP guide](gridftp#configuring-authentication).

 GridFTP Gratia Transfer Probe Configuration
 -------------------------------------------

+!!! note
-<span class="twiki-macro NOTE"></span> Needed by GridFTP node only.
+    Needed by GridFTP node only.

 The Gratia probe requires the file `user-vo-map` to exist and be up to date.
 This file is created and updated by the `gums-client` package that comes in as a dependency of `osg-se-hadoop-gridftp` or `osg-gridftp-hdfs`.
 Assuming you installed GridFTP using the `osg-se-hadoop-gridftp` rpm, the Gratia Transfer Probe will already be installed.